JoeSuber/OpenCV-Max-Build-Package-/README.md

 sudo apt-get -y install libblas3 libblas-dev liblapack3 liblapack-dev liblapacke libmpfr4 libmpfr-dev

-sudo apt-get -y install python-dev python-pip python-numpy
+sudo apt-get -y install python-dev python-pip python-numpy python-gevent

-sudo pip install gmpy
+sudo pip install gmpy grequests requests

-    -- gmpy is not strictly needed for opencv but I use it for fast popcount in python
+    -- gmpy is not strictly needed for opencv but I use it for fast popcount in python -- gevent and grequests are optional as well, just here for convenience

 sudo apt-get -y install git cmake cmake-gui